-The lowly paper plate is something that should be in everyone’s Cub Scout den bucket.
-Boys can turn them into puppets, frisbees, masks and drawing canvases just to mention a few.
+The lowly paper plate is something that should be in everyone's Cub Scout den bucket.
+Scouts can turn them into puppets, frisbees, masks and drawing canvases just to mention a few.

-They don’t need to be expensive–just a pack from the Dollar Tree.
-If you have a few in your supplies, you can easily play a game to keep the boys busy during a lull in a Cub Scout den or pack meeting.
+They don't need to be expensive–just the simple white ones will work.
+If you have a few in your supplies, you can easily play a game to keep the Scouts busy during a lull in a Cub Scout den or pack meeting.

 The goal is to move from start to finish by stepping only on the paper plates.
 The most effective way is to move forward in single file.

-The twist is that we don’t tell the boys how to play the game.
+The twist is that we don't tell the Scouts how to play the game.
 They have to figure it out on their own.

 The Paper Plate Shuffle can be used for these adventures:

 Tiger Adventure – Games Tigers Play 1a: Play two initiative or team-building games with the members of your den.

 Tiger Elective Adventure – Earning Your Stripes 5: Play a game with your den.
 Then discuss how your den played politely.